If a payment fails, LotusPay informs the merchant and the customer of the reason. Most failure types can be easily rectified.

 Return codes are for transactions that reached the destination bank and were returned for the reason specified by that bank.
 These are usually for punitive reasons, such as balance being insufficient, or account not in good standing.

 When a payment fails for the 'Balance Insufficient' reason and some other reasons related to temporary issues, you can retry by creating a new payment.
+Merchants receiving direct credit in Pro Plan can optionally specify the product type as `RPN` to indicate representation.

 If the failed payment leads to a default by the customer in their agreement with you, you should handle this with the customer and authorities directly.
 LotusPay's role is purely to process the payment.